qkzk/fm/development.md

   - [x] display settings aren't read from args or config file except for "display all".
   - [x] read (using serde_yaml) and write (using serde::Serialize) display settings from a [session file](~/.config/fm/session.yaml).
   - [x] make every session element private, ensure we read the correct setting for dual.
+  - [x] FIX: opening help or fuzzyfindhelp crashes if a listed action has no keybind (aka. the user overwritten a keybind without creating one for old action).
 - [ ] Pre release
   - [x] Fix last missing items
   - [x] check installation (remove config, cargo build)
   - [x] readme
   - [x] describe what was done succintly
-  - [ ] test every mode
+  - [x] test every mode
   - [ ] merge into v0.1.24-dev branch

 ## TODO

-- [ ] FIX: opening help or fuzzyfindhelp crashes if a listed action has no keybind (aka. the user overwritten a keybind without creating one for old action).
 - [ ] !command should print to stdout and be visible when leaving fm
 - [ ] config loading : https://www.reddit.com/r/rust/comments/17v65j8/implement_configuration_files_without_reading_the/
 - [ ] Only store one Selectable thing in status